DePaul University Division of Mission and Ministry > Community Service > Alternative Break Service Immersions > For Families and Friends

 Service Immersion Coordinator

-Students on international immersion trips will have less access to make a call immediately upon arrival.
-The staff mentor will call University Ministry, though we may not be able to call until the following day.
+When students arrive at domestic sites, they will have an opportunity to call home and confirm they arrived safely.
+Students on international immersions will have less access to make a call immediately upon arrival.
+The staff mentor will call the Division of Mission and Ministry (DMM), though we may not be able to call until the following day.

-All student leaders or staff mentors will leave a message at the UMIN Office (773) 325-7902 to make them aware of arrival at the site.
-We encourage you to call UMIN if you would like to know if your student arrived safely.
+All student leaders or staff mentors will leave a message at the DMM Office (773) 325-7902 to make them aware of arrival at the site.
+We encourage you to call DMM if you would like to know if your student arrived safely.

-Should you need to get a hold of a student for emergency reasons we have a protocol established for that as well.
-During work hours (Mon-Fri 9am-5pm) call the University Ministry office at (773) 325-7902 and ask for one of the on-call chaplains.
+If the emergency is during work hours (Mon-Fri 9am-5pm) call the DMM office at (773) 325-7902 and ask for one of the on-call staff.
 If it is after hours or the weekend, please contact the appropriate staff person that is “on call” during the service immersion.
+The number for on-call staff is listed in the informational packet that we ask each student to share with their emergency contacts.

 Try to contact us only in the case of an emergency.

 We know that your child/friend/family member will be on your mind while they are away.
-We certainly encourage you to pray for our students, but please know we only expect students to be in touch with family and friends in the case of an emergency.
-If so, please follow the protocol listed above.
+To be present to the immersion experience, we only expect students to be in touch with family and friends in the case of an emergency.
 We do this to help the students immerse themselves in the experience and build community with other participants on their trip.

 We work closely with DePaul's International Programs Office for our international immersions.
 Students complete an online registration and also are registered with the US State Department.
-The community partners we work with are also very aware of the importance of safety.
+The community partners we work with are also committed to our students’ safety and wellness.

 For more information about general HEALTY, SAFETY & SECURITY information about the immersion locations visit the Center for Disease Control & Prevention at the below website: